Torlek/edge-tts-gui/README.md

 *   **Python:** Version 3.8 or higher recommended.
 *   **pip:** Python package installer (usually comes with Python).
 *   **Network Connection:** Required for `edge-tts` to list voices and generate speech.
+*   **ffmpeg:** Required for audio playback on Linux/macOS.
+On Windows only needed to save the generated Audiofiles.
-*   **Operating System Specific Dependencies:** `just_playback` relies on system audio libraries.
+*   **Operating System Specific Dependencies:** `pyglet` relies on system audio libraries.
 See the installation instructions for your specific OS below.

 ## Installation